GovTechSG/seed-documentation/faqs/configuration-of-common-developer-cli-tools-with-cloudflare-warp.md

 > **Note**:
 >- Tools listed here are the common applications/tools used by software developers in the Singapore Government agencies.
->- To configure other applications or tools, refer to the [Cloudflare documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/install-cloudflare-cert).
+>- To configure other applications or tools, see the [Cloudflare documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/install-cloudflare-cert).

 - [Node.js and NPM](#nodejs-and-npm)
 - [Docker](#docker)